Shopping for a new Honda CR-V?

 Front Wheel Drive

-The Honda CR-V is one of the most popular compact crossover utility vehicles in the U.S.--as it's been for many years--and it's easy to see why.
-It's the only one, in some respects, that overtly caters to families, with a little more space, versatility, and usefulness than most rival models.
+The Honda CR-V has been one of the best-selling compact crossover utility vehicles in the U.S. for many years; and it's easy to see why.
+It's the only one that overtly caters to families, with a little more space, versatility, and usefulness than most rival models.

 Essentially unchanged for this year, the 2014 CR-V attracts buyers who need space, reliability, and safety and put a priority on them over dazzling styling or handling.
 With the Honda, you get a carefully edited set of trim levels and options, and a single drivetrain, with a choice of front- or all-wheel drive.
 It makes the shopping process quick and easy, at least.